sushant822/Data-Visualization-Immigration-to-Canada-Area-Hist-Bar/README.md

 Right now, we have the data/number of immigrants per year.
 So let us make a *Total* column which adds them all.

     df_can['Total'] = df_can.sum(axis=1)

+Now, our data prep is almost complete and we can start plotting and visualizing the data.